Skin Cancer College Australasia is the only skin cancer medicine education provider with an education pathway that culminates in Fellowship.

 Fellows must keep up with the latest modalities and their protocols, new trends, new developments, trends in chemotherapy, radiation oncology, and so on.
 A set curriculum won’t cover all this, and a lot of new information is found in sifting through journals, abstracts, etc.”

-Skin Cancer College Australasia Fellowship Guide
+Request a Skin Cancer College Australasia Fellowship Guide

 Who is eligible to enter the Fellowship pathway?